flyingmachine/brave-clojure-web/content/7-functional-programming.md

 }
 ```

-Using side effects in this way &mdash; mutating variables &mdash; is
+Using side effects in this way &mdash; mutating "internal" variables
-pretty much harmless.
-You're creating some value to be used elsewhere,
+&mdash; is pretty much harmless.
+You're creating some value to be used
-as opposed to changing an object you've received.
+elsewhere, as opposed to changing an object you've received.

 But Clojure's core data structures don't even allow these harmless
 mutations.
 So what can you do?